TranscribeJs/transcribejs.dev/content/docs/svelte-kit.md

   }

   onMount(async () => {
-    // dynamic import wasm module from /static
-    // this is a workaround because Rollup can't bundle this file createModule = (await import("/shout.wasm.js?url")).default;

     // create new instance
     transcriber = new FileTranscriber({
       createModule,
       model: "/ggml-tiny-q5_1.bin",
-      workerPath: "/",
     });

     // and initialize the transcriber